-White Island is truly a nature’s wonder, and offers some of the most incredible views of the active marine volcano in the world.
-Located around 50 kms from Whakatane in the Bay of Plenty, this place provides a remarkable view of the geothermal activities and the landscape with boiling mud pools that can be explored easily through private guided tours.
+White Island is truly a nature wonder and offers some of the most incredible views of the active marine volcano in the world.
+Located around 50 km from Whakatane in the Bay of Plenty, this place provides a remarkable view of the geothermal activities and the landscape with boiling mud pools that can be explored easily through private tour guided tours.
 It has a rich marine life that offers abundant activities for divers with dolphin and seal swimming encounters.
 Enjoy the Whirinaki rainforest walkway experience which is known for its spectacular natural scenery.

 -Ruakari Cave And Aranui Caves, Waitomo

-The Waitomo Glowworm Caves are one of the world famous attractions in North Island and is on the wish list of most of the travelers.
-But don’t forget to explore the other beautiful and mesmerizing Ruakari Cave in Waitomo that offers one of the longest underground walking tours.
-You can get a view of the limestone formations, spectacular waterfalls and enjoy close encounters with the glowworms here.
-The Aranui Caves are a dry cave which is the smallest and most fragile of all the other three caves in Waitomo.
+The Waitomo Glowworm Caves are one of the world-famous attractions in North Island and are on the wish list of most travelers.
+But don’t forget to explore the other beautiful and mesmerizing Ruakari Cave in Waitomo which offers one of the longest underground walking tours.
+You can get a view of the limestone formations, and spectacular waterfalls and enjoy close encounters with the glowworms here.
+The Aranui Caves are a dry cave that is the smallest and most fragile of all the other three caves in Waitomo.

-Inside the cave, you can explore the native New Zealand cave wetas (large insects) and find some of the most awesome collection of stalactites and stalagmites with many other fascinating cave formations.
+Inside the cave, you can explore the native New Zealand cave wetas (large insects) and find some of the most awesome collections of stalactites and stalagmites with many other fascinating cave formations.

 -Aorangi Forest Park, Wairarapa

-This park offers some of the most spectacular attractions, including the landforms such as the Putangirua Pinnacles (this was also the same location were some scenes in the movie-Lord Of The Rings, The Return of the Kings were shot).
-You can also explore the historic lighthouse, fur seal colony in Cape Palliser, Whatarangi Bluff and Kupe’s sail.
+This park offers some of the most spectacular attractions, including the landforms such as the Putangirua Pinnacles (this was also the same location where some scenes in the movie Lord Of The Rings, The Return of the Kings were shot).
+You can also explore the historic lighthouse, fur seal colony in Cape Palliser, Whatarangi Bluff, and Kupe’s sail.

-Castlepoint is one of the off the beaten track spot that is secluded and offers some of the most scenic views along the beachside.
-It can be reached through a one hour’s drive from Masterton and is located along the East coast of Wairapapa in the North Island.
+Castlepoint is one of the off-the-beaten-track spots that is secluded and offers some of the most scenic views along the beachside.
+It can be reached through a one-hour’s drive from Masterton and is located along the East coast of Wairarapa in the North Island.
 This iconic castle point stands 162 meters high and gives magnificent views of the limestone reef with a lagoon and long stretches of beach that can be enjoyed by travelers looking for some leisure activities.

-The coastal town of Kawhia offers some unique experience to travelers with its fishing tours that are available throughout the year.
-This quiet and peaceful town can be reached with a one hour’s drive from Hamilton in the North Island.
-The hot water spring is yet another attraction of this town that offers geothermal heated water that comes through the black sand to provide a unique spa pool experience.
-Kawhia also offers bush walks and trekking with deep water fishing and heritage cruises that allows you to explore the rich coastal life in this region.
+The coastal town of Kawhia offers some unique experiences to travelers with its fishing tours that are available throughout the year.
+This quiet and peaceful town can be reached within a one-hour drive from Hamilton on the North Island.
+The hot water spring is yet another attraction of this town that offers geothermally heated water that comes through the black sand to provide a unique spa pool experience.
+Kawhia also offers bush walks and trekking with deep water fishing and heritage cruises that allow you to explore the rich coastal life in this region.